imsharukh1994/imsharukh1994/README.md

 - [Pull Shark](https://github.com/users/imsharukh1994/achievements/pull-shark)

 ## Shaharukh Mithagari - Web Developer / Front-End Developer
-👋 Hi, I'm Shaharukh Mithagari!
-I am a System Engineer based in Mumbai, India, and I am currently looking for a position as a Web Developer or Front-End Developer.

 ### About Me
 - 👀 Interests: I am passionate about coding and programming.